Large Language Models (Latest)

 4. CUDA Drivers: Follow the installation guide.
 We recommend:

-• Using a network repository as part of a package manager installation, skipping the Cuda toolkit installation as the libraries will be available within the NIM container, then
+• Using a network repository as part of a package manager installation, skipping the CUDA toolkit installation as the libraries are available within the NIM container, then

 • Installing the open kernels for a specific version: